Research and Innovation

 - Free Floating (Transient) (heat flux is directly measured through a wall)

-The solar laboratory scale study shows that energy savings to 20-30% can be achieved with different solar insulation material due to reduction of heat flux by 20-75%.
+The solar laboratory scale study shows that 20-30% energy savings can be achieved with different solar insulation materials due to heat flux reduction by 20-75%.

-This study can be highly helpful, in building Low/Zero Energy Houses by analysis of heat flow pattern, thermal comfort and energy performance of different insulation materials available in market in harsh climatic conditions.
-Study results (real time) can be used for selection of materials, best for the market and the environment.
+This study can be beneficial in building Low/Zero Energy Houses by analysis of heat flow patterns, thermal comfort, and energy performance of different insulation materials available in the market in harsh climatic conditions.
+Study results (real-time) can be used to select materials best for the market and the environment.

 The center specializes in testing all PV panels under diverse weather conditions to design high-yield systems.
 Our advanced testing capabilities, including energy yield and IV curve analysis, guide us in selecting the best technologies, optimizing system design, and assessing real-time performance through simulations.
 Equipped with state-of-the-art software and hardware, we ensure accurate and reliable testing for optimal photovoltaic solutions.

 Absorption chilling is a thermal energy technology that provides building air conditioning.
 In recent years, it has gained much attention due to its uniqueness in utilizing solar thermal energy and low-grade waste heat liberated by industries.

 RAKRIC has been focusing on research activities in solar cooling for the past five years.
 The research facility has successfully installed two absorption chillers and analyzed their performance.
 The facility has a 3.5kW Rotatica absorption chiller and 35 kW Yazaksingle-stage absorption chiller pilot plants with a rated COP of 0.5 and 0.7, respectively.
 An evacuated tube collector field drives the absorption chiller plants with a gross area of 130 m2.
 The system is fully operational to provide air conditioning to office cabins.